-This permit authorizes irrigation of wastewater under the Missouri Clean Water Law and the National Pollutant Discharge Elimination System; it does not apply to other regulated areas.
+This permit authorizes only land application of wastewater under the Missouri Clean Water Law and the National Pollutant Discharge Elimination System; it does not apply to other regulated areas.
+This permit may be appealed in accordance with Section 644.051.6 of the Law.